krishaamer/green-filter-research/research/literature/fintech.md

 -   Savings in CO2 Equivalent Emissions: CO2 savings are the amount of CO2e reduction one manages to achieve by changing one’s behavior and influencing others (people, companies).
 While the individual footprint is so small, the largest reduction will come from influencing large groups of people, either by leadership, eeskuju, or other means.

--   “Trees for the Future” (2023) DAOs to enable concerted action towards climate goals
+-   Anon.
+(2023l) DAOs to enable concerted action towards climate goals

--   “Investment Clubs and Collectives \| Deprecation FAQ” (n.d.): Crypto investment clubs canceled
+-   Anon. (n.d.af): Crypto investment clubs canceled

--   “IBISA Network Enabling the Next Generation of Insurance for Agriculture” (n.d.): Crypto crop insurance
+-   Anon. (n.d.ag): Crypto crop insurance

 -   Social + NFTs - What would investing look like at the scale of 1 billion people